 - “No pain, no gain” philosophy;

-- trainers that don’t have an understanding of what you are going through I.e. think that everything revolves around workouts and eating chicken and broccoli all the time;
+- trainers that don’t have an understanding of what you are going through i.e. trainer who think that everything revolves around workouts and eating same bland foods all the time;

 4. Nutrition Coaching - every good trainer should know at least some basic nutrition principles.
-Whatever the health or fitness goal is, exercise without proper nutrition will provide sub-optimal results and in worst case scenario no results at all or regression.
+Whatever health or fitness goals you might have, exercise without proper nutrition will provide sub-optimal results, no results at all or in a worst case - regression.

 5. Reputation - Sometimes this could be difficult to find out, but a quick Google search for testimonials and reviews might provide you with all the answers you need.
 Another option is to check whether they have been featured online anywhere, have they authored any scientific studies relevant to the personal training field, etc. This will be a great way to help determine if they have points 1 & 2, education and experience.

 Ask your trainer what their schedule is like, how much time they can dedicate to you and whether they are flexible with their schedule.
 Also inquire about other ways to communicate with them.
-Can you text, email, call or do they have an app.
+Can you text them, email them, call them or do they have an app.
 Important things can happen outside of a gym session and it is important to know how responsive they are.

-7. Location - Are you willing to take 30-60 minute commute to meet your trainer on the other side of Toronto?
+8. Location - Are you willing to take 30-60 minute commute to meet your trainer on the other side of Toronto?
 Maybe you don’t like the gym environment and prefer some privacy.
 Or you are short on time and prefer quick workouts in your home or your building gym.
-This will all be personal preference but it’s important to keep in mind how your sessions will fit into your current lifestyle.
-You want to set yourself up for success to ensure consistency, don’t create extra hurdles for yourself.
+This is a matter of a personal preference but it’s important to keep in mind how your sessions will fit into your current lifestyle.
+You want to set yourself up for success to ensure consistency and not create extra hurdles for yourself.

 Yes, you can hire a cheap trainer right away and hope for the best, but if you don’t get the results you want this means the money has been wasted.

-The amount of money you spent on personal trainer doesn’t always determine trainer’s quality.
-That being said, personal trainer prices in Toronto can cost you anywhere from $10-20/class for group classes and all the way up to $120+/session for regular 1-to-1 personal training.
+Keep in mind that the amount of money you spent on personal trainer doesn’t always determine trainer’s quality.
+That being said, personal trainer prices in Toronto can cost you anywhere from $10-20/session for group classes and all the way up to $120+/session for regular 1-to-1 personal training.
 Online personal training would cost you on average between $100-400/month.

-9. Can the trainer guarantee results? - This is of course very important and the goal of hiring a personal trainer.
+10. Can the trainer guarantee results? - This is of course very important and one of the main goals of hiring a personal trainer.
 Is trainer confident that they can get you where you want to be?

-Obviously, this does not all depend on the trainer since you are the who has to exercise and change habits.
+Obviously, your results don't just depend on your trainer since you are the one who has to exercise and change habits.
 However, the trainer needs to have a clear plan and set of actions for you.
-They must stand behind those recommendations and guarantee the results will be there as long as you are following their recommendations.
+They must stand behind those recommendations and guarantee the results will be there as long as you are follow their recommendations.

 TO KINESIOLOGY VS OTHER PERSONAL TRAINING COMPANIES

-At TO Kinesiology, we pride ourselves in providing some of the best personal training and nutrition coaching services in the Greater Toronto Area.
-To summarize the whole article and give you a better idea what to look for in personal trainer, we decided to create a table below.
+To summarize the whole article and give you a better idea what to look for in personal trainer, we create a table below.
 We’ve outlined some of the main differences between us and a typical personal training company:

 Figuring out all this for yourself can be frustrating, expensive and time-consuming.
 Just like you, we’ve been in a similar situation, sorting through to mass amounts of conflicting information about health and fitness.
-It can be daunting and hard to figure out who to trust.
+It can be daunting and hard to figure out what to do and who to trust.

 This is why TO Kinesiology was created.
-We are Registered Kinesiologists and certified personal trainers with years of experience helping people just like you move, feel and look better.
-So far we have helped many people lose weight, tone, gain muscle and improve their physical performance.
+We are Registered Kinesiologists and certified personal trainers with years of experience helping people just like you who want to move, feel and look better.
+We are medical exercise specialist which means we specialize working with individuals suffering from musculoskeletal, cardiovascular, neurological or metabolic disorders.

-Our clients’ results are our top priority, and we even guarantee results.
+Our clients’ results are our top priority, and we even guarantee results if you fully follow are recommendations.
 We listen to your needs and concerns and advise on the best course of action for your personal goals.
-We aim to make the whole health and fitness journey fun, interesting and enjoyable.
+We aim to make the whole health and fitness journey fun, safe and enjoyable.